 Customer Engagement Pillars

 Customers have become increasingly digital in their interactions with companies and brands.
-Their digital activities typically fall into one or more of five customer engagement “pillars,” which provide key inputs to a successful Integrated Customer-Centric Strategy.
+Their digital activities typically fall into one or more of four customer engagement “pillars,” which provide key inputs to a successful Integrated Customer-Centric Strategy.

 Today’s Social Media tools allow a company to listen to what members of Social Media communities are saying about it or its brands.
 The company can then harvest relevant ‘social insights’ from the various communities, which serve as rich input into the Holistic Customer Profile.
 Public Communities (e.g., Twitter, Facebook, LinkedIn) are open to the public.
 They are excellent for branding and information-sharing purposes, but they are not a good place for intimate conversations with customers because competitors may be listening in.
 As a result, private or “branded” communities, sometimes referred to as “invitation-only” communities, are becoming popular, since it is easier to achieve meaningful discussions with invited members in a controlled setting.